blad/computerscience.io/posts/2013-12-09-graph-exploration-and-traversal.markdown

             DepthFirstSearch(w)
 ````

-Note that this algorithm can get into a very deep recursion, and may get stuck in certains areas of a
+Note that this algorithm can get into a very deep recursion, and may get stuck in certain areas of a
 graph while exploring very large graphs.